rocky/python-xasm/README.rst

 More detail will be filled in, but some principles:

-* Prefered extension for Python assembly is `.pyasm`
+* Preferred extension for Python assembly is `.pyasm`
 * assembly is designed to work with the output of `pydisasm`
-* Assesembly file lables are at the beginning of the line and end in a colon, e.g. 'END_IF:'
+* Assembly file labels are at the beginning of the line and end in a colon, e.g. 'END_IF:'
-* instruction offsets in the assembly file are ignored and don't need to be enteed
+* instruction offsets in the assembly file are ignored and don't need to be entered
 * in those instructions that refer to offsets, if the if the operand is an int, exactly that value will be used for the operand.
 Otherwise we will look for labels and match up with that